 What can you drink during a fasting period?

 Fasting means no calories.
 However, that doesn’t mean that you not allowed anything to drink.
-While fasting you can have water, coffee and tea.
+While fasting, you can have water, coffee, and tea.
 Just as long as you don’t add anything like sugar, cream or milk to these three non-caloric beverages.
-Basically, as long as you follow the rule of thumb that says to stay beneath fifty calories during your fasting period-the you will remain in a fasted state.
+Basically, as long as you follow the rule of thumb that says if you stay beneath fifty calories during your fasting period, you will remain in a fasted state.